Quick start

 3b.
 Lowest-ceremony host (recommended for plain HTML)

 Section titled “3b.
-Lowest-ceremony host (recommended for plain HTML)”If you’re on a static/CMS host, prefer declarative islands + one script tag:
+Lowest-ceremony host (recommended for plain HTML)”On a static or CMS host, prefer declarative islands plus one script tag:

 <div data-mountly-island='{"schemaVersion":1,"id":"signup","moduleId":"signup-card","trigger":"idle","props":{"plan":"pro"}}'> <a href="/signup">Sign up (fallback)</a></div>